-- Gains and losses on settlements and curtailments the results of actions to relieve the Council of liabilities or events that reduce the expected future service or accrual of benefits of employees are charged to Non-Distributed Costs within Net Operating costs in the Comprehensive Income and Expenditure Statement. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation, or because the actuaries have updated their assumptions are charged to other income and expenditure in the Comprehensive Income and Expenditure Statement. - Contributions paid to the Cumbria Local Government Pension Fund cash paid as employers' contributions to the pension fund.
+- The return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure - Contributions paid to the Cumbria Local Government Pension Fund cash paid as employers' contributions to the pension fund.
 This is not accounted for as an expense.

-Measurement bases applied in respect of the LGPS assets and liabilities are set out in note 4.48 to the Accounts.
+Measurement bases applied in respect of the LGPS assets and liabilities are set out in note 4.47 to the Accounts.